TsakalParis/AVIS_survey_analysis/README.md

 # AVIS_survey_analysis
 Survey about Asynchronous Video Interviews

 This is a project where i did the statistical analysis for a clients thesis in managment and business administration.
 The survey was created by the client and was sent to people who are currently looking for a job.
 The data has been translated to english.
 Part of the content is what the client requested.
+The base of this case study is to see if there is any correlation between the following categories: "Have you previously given an asynchronous video interview to an organization?", "Perceived_Ease_of_Use", "Perceived_Usefulness", "General_Attractiveness", "Behavioural_Intentions", "Prestige".
+Of course correlation does not mean causation!

 This analysis contains the following steps:
 -Process dataframe